LLINet/LLINet/README.md

 # Look, Listen and Infer

-This repo is pytorch implement for our paper "Look, Listen and Infer".
+This repo is pytorch implement for our paper "Look, Listen and Infer" published in ACM Multimedia 2020.
 More details and results can be seen in the [project page](https://LLINet.github.io).